Preparation, Training, and Socialisation For Your New Puppy

 Take it home with you as It will also have the litter and mothers smell on the old tee shirt, which will provide some comfort and security in the first weeks at home.

 Check with other dog owners as to the best Vet in your area.
-If you live near me check on the local links section, as I have recommended what I believe to be the best Vets around here in London, Surrey, Middx etc. When you pick up the pup take a cardboard box with you and line it with newspaper.
+If you live near me check on my local links section, as I have recommended what I believe to be the best Vets around here in London, Surrey, Middx etc. When you pick up the pup take a cardboard box with you and line it with newspaper.

 Take spare newspaper with you as the pup may be sick and will almost certainly urinate and defecate on the journey, especially if it is any distance.